Broken April

 Broken April (Prilli i thyer) is a novel by Albanian author Ismail Kadare.
 Published in 1978, the book explores one of Kadare's recurring themes: how the past affects the present.
-The novel concerns the centuries-old tradition of hospitality, blood feuds, and revenge killing in the highlands of north Albania in the 1930s.
+The novel focuses on the centuries-old traditions of hospitality, blood feuds, and revenge killing in the highlands of north Albania in the 1930s.
 It was translated into English by John Hodgson for New Amsterdam Books in 1990.

 Plot

 Titular page of Broken April, published in 1980 by Rilindja.

 Gjorg Berisha, a 26-year-old Albanian man living on the country's high plateau, is forced to commit a murder under the laws of the Kanun to avenge his brother.
 As a result of this killing, his own death is sealed; he is to be killed by a member of the opposing family.

-The novel focuses on the centuries-old traditions of hospitality, blood feuds, and revenge killing in the highlands of north Albania in the 1930s.

-Reading "Broken April", it is easy to understand why and with what strength Ismail Kadare is passionate about tragedy and its two most prominent representatives, Shakespeare and Aeschylus.
-"Friendship, loyalty, and feud are the wheels of the mechanism of ancient tragedy, and to enter into their mechanism is to see the possibility of tragedy."
+Gjorg must travel to a distant kulla, a temporary safe haven for persons targeted by blood feuds.

+Meanwhile, the writer Bessian and his young new bride, Diana, are travelling from Tirana to the Northern Plateu for their honeymoon.
+Throughout the trip, Bessian exhibits a morbid excitement with the Kanun and particularly the blood feuds, while Diana is shaken by the law's brutality.
+On their way to the same kulla, the couple encounter Gjorg.
+Without words, Gjorg and Diana seem to make an impression on one another.
+Diana spends the rest of her trip thinking about Gjorg, while Gjorg leaves the kulla early to go searching for her carriage.

+Later in the novel, Diana runs from Bessian to go see Gjorg in the kulla, where she is not allowed, but does not find him.
+Bessian retrieves her and their trip ends early, with Diana left jaded by her time in the mountains and Bessian regretting the trip.
+Meanwhile, Gjorg receives word of where Diana's carriage was last spotted, but is killed on his way there.

+Themes

+The title ‘Broken April’ is meant to represent the April that Gjorg is granted a short amount of time to live under a ‘bessa,’ after which he will be killed, splitting the month into the half he lives and the half he dies.